ilabafrica/BLIS/README.md

 7. If you are running the application on a webserver eg. apache, ensure that the webserver has write permissions to the `<APP_HOME>/app/storage` folder.
    The web-root should be the `<APP_HOME>/public` folder.

-   See below a sample apache *namedhost* virtualhost configuration file.
+   See below a sample apache (v 2.4.25 on Ubuntu) *namedhost* virtualhost configuration file.
    ````
    <VirtualHost *:80>
         ServerName blis